How Marketers Use Mockly for Campaigns | Free Screenshot Generator

 1. Stay Authentic

 This bears repeating: base mockups on real feedback.
-Fabricated testimonials might look the same, but they feel different—and they can backfire badly if discovered.
+Fabricated testimonials might look the same, but they feel different.
+And they can backfire badly if discovered.

 2. Match Platform to Audience